 We’ll see over the next little while just how todays turn of events affects what happens with the Blue Team going forward, but with his resignation, the race to lead the Conservative Party of Canada now begins.
 As for life in this minority Parliament, this should lower the temperature in the House as the Conservatives will go out of their way to not take down this government, giving the Liberals almost a year to get a lot done if they so choose.
 All the drama and excitement now moves to the Conservative Leadership campaign and we’ll see how that plays out.
 But if it goes like this resignation did today, it will be explosive and will leave many to wonder if the Conservative Party of Canada will even survive.

 This morning I joined Arlene Bynon on “The Arlene Bynon Show” on Sirius XM’s Canada Talks 167, along with Alise Mills.
 We talked about last weeks Throne Speech, the start of the 43rd Parliament and the hopes for Parliamentary Co-operation in these times.
 You can listen to it all below.
 Enjoy!

-In this episode Neil Brodie, Rafi Brass and I talk about the last weekend of the election campaign, what the parties need to do with the rest of their time and what to look for on Monday night.
+The newest episode of “What You Need to Know” is recorded and now up.
+In this episode Alyson Fair, Geoff Turner, Neil Brodie and I talk about the start of the 43rd Parliament, the Throne Speech, it’s contents and what it all means going ahead for this minority Parliament.
 You can download and subscribe to “What You Need to Know” everywhere you can get your finest podcasts, including Apple Podcasts, Google Play and Spotify.
 You can also listen below.
 Enjoy!